YOSSHUA/Docker/Reference.md

 - `-t` flag tags our image as `ìmage-name`.
 - The . at the end of the docker build command tells that Docker should look for the Dockerfile in the current directory.

+It's important to say that an Image is made of layers.
+Each instruction in the Dockerfile adds a new layer.
+So you can see the image history by typing ```docker image history <image-name>```

 <br>

 ### Run a container given certain image container